This post may contain affiliate links.

 What Will You Need to Take With You to The Reef?

-We generally wear our swimmers under our regular clothes for the journey out but after being in the water all day you will certainly want something warm and dry to change into for the return trip.
+We generally wear our swimmers under our regular clothes for the journey out but after being in the water all day you will want something warm and dry to change into for the return trip.

 It was difficult to take underwater photos unless you really knew what you were doing.
 Most of the boats have their own photographer who will swim around taking shots all day, you can then buy his images of you as well as stock images of the reef and fish as well as any cool creatures that visited during your day.

 Do Great Barrier Reef Tours Operate During Stinger Season?

-Yes they do.
+Yes, they do.
 Your chances of encountering a deadly jellyfish are slimmer on the reef than in inland waters but most boats and cruises will require visitors to wear a full-body stinger suit as a precaution.

-If you are visiting Port Douglas during the wet season keep a close eye on long term weather forecasts, cyclones visit us in the north and at those times the reef just won’t be happening.
+If you are visiting Port Douglas during the wet season (summer) keep a close eye on long term weather forecasts, cyclones visit us in the north and at those times the reef just won’t be happening.